Global Military Battery Market 2018-2022 | Wearable Devices for Military Operations to Drive Growth | Technavio

 The global military battery market is expected to post a CAGR of over 4% during the period 2018-2022, according to the latest market research report by Technavio

-Technavio has released a new market research report on the global military battery market for the period 2018-2022.
-(Photo: Business Wire)
+Technavio predicts the global military battery market to post a CAGR of over 4% by 2022.
+(Graphic: Business Wire)

 A key factor driving the growth of the market is the decline in Li-ion battery prices.
 Lithium is a light metal with high energy density and large electrochemical potential when compared with other metals.
 The chemical reaction in Li-ion batteries produces electrical energy that is used as backup power for battery-powered applications.